How to Get More Positive Restaurant Reviews

 In the end, getting reviews for your restaurant is a numbers game.
 Most people won't bother, so don't nag or get frustrated.
 Just build a system for reminding people to review and stick to it.
 It'll pay off over time.

-Pre-Requisite: Get Your Business in Order
+Pre-Requisite: Get Your House in Order

 Of course, all of these tips assume that your business is worthy of positive reviews.
 Is it?